-Seven decisions have been rendered under the PARL Expert procedure in 2017: four of them ordered the transfer of the disputed domain name, whereas two decisions dismissed the complaint and one rejected it.
+Seven decisions were rendered under the PARL Expert procedure in 2017: four of them ordered the transfer of the disputed domain name, whereas two decisions dismissed the complaint and one rejected it.

-In addition, out of 74 first or second instance decisions concerning domain names rendered and published in France in 2016, judges ruled on .fr domain names in 35 cases.
+In addition, out of 74 first- or second-instance decisions concerning domain names rendered and published in France in 2016, judges ruled on .fr domain names in 35 cases.